edgedb/easy-edgedb/chapter19/index.md

 }
 ```

 Since we are looking at `Place` again, now we can finish up the chapter by filling out the map with the `Region` type that we discussed.
-That's easy:
+We'll have the `Region` type link to cities, castles and other places, and then change our `Country` type to link to `Region` objects.

 ```sdl
 type Country extending Place {